TCO Certified, generation 11

 6+ years of supported product lifetime

-The IT brand must support products for at least six years by providing product warranties and free security and functionality updates.
-For mobile products, one battery replacement is included in the warranty.
+The IT brand must support products for at least six years (five years for peripherals) by providing free security and functionality updates, and ensuring that replacement batteries, critical spare parts and repair manuals are available.
+UPDATED!

 Replacing critical components is made easier